All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are compounded GLP-1 medications as effective as brand-name?

-Compounded medications contain the same active ingredient.
+Compounded medications contain compounded formulations of the active ingredient.
 When prescribed and overseen by a licensed physician and prepared by a licensed pharmacy, patients report comparable results.

 Can I use my HSA or FSA to pay for GLP-1 medications?